ryanj64/CarND-Capstone_Project/README.md

     - Used to reach our target velocity.
 The PID controller was provided in the repository.
 The only work here is to use the base values provided in the walk-through or to use twiddle to optimize the values further.

-### Noticable

-1. The car seems to take a while after the light turns green, event the GT is lagging a bit.

 # Udacity Original Readme Contents